jxlarrea/ha-bt-proximity/README.md

 1. Download latest version of [Raspbian Jessie Lite Stretch](https://downloads.raspberrypi.org/raspbian_lite_latest)
 2. Download [balenaEtcher](https://etcher.io).
-3. Copy the image to SD card using balenaEtcher.
+3. Copy the image to the SD card using balenaEtcher.
 [Instructions here](https://www.raspberrypi.org/magpi/pi-sd-etcher/).
-4. Remove SD Card and re-insert it.
+4. Remove the SD Card and re-insert it.
 There will be 2 partitions on the SD card, including one named `boot`.
 5. To enable SSH, in the `boot` partition create blank file (without any extension) in the root directory called `ssh`
 6. To setup the Wifi network, in the `boot` partition, create file named a `wpa_supplicant.conf` in the root directory and enter your wi-fi network details: